mjmeilahn/react-projects/README.md

 # React Projects
 One repo that contains a list of my React pet projects.

-1. Basics (React 17+) - Exploring basic functional Components.
+1. Basics - Exploring basic functional Components.
 Importing components, passing props, dynamic classNames.
 No look at state management yet, purely static components.

 2. Reactive State Management - Local Component State Communication from Child to Parent.
 Two-Way Binding.
 Difference between individual vs. multiple set-state functions, conditional filtering of arrays and components.
 Basic intro to Hooks with "useState()" that returns an array of the value of its state and set state function.